Using My Workbench

 Creating & Editing Content

 Title FieldThe title is simply the name of the page.
-This field is used to generate part of the url path.
+This field is used to generate part of the URL path.
 The title field is required by all content types.
+There is a hidden short title field that is autopopulated from this title.
+This short title has a maximum of 48 characters long.

-Body FieldOtherwise known as content body, the body field is where the page body is typed in by the user.
+Body FieldOtherwise known as content body, or just body, the body field is the content that is placed in the content body region.
 Normally this field contains an editor that allows the user to type in and see what they type in is supposed to look like.

 Workflow Vertical TabThe workflow vertical tab contains fields associated with the group in which a particular content belongs.
 Most users will see the following fields inside this vertical tab: